 50) Vancouver, Canada

-On Canada’s west coast, the city is also known for its many beautiful parks.
+The city is also known for its many beautiful parks on Canada’s west coast.
 Stanley Park is Vancouver’s largest, with a beach, a rose garden, and a fantastic sea wall trail.
 There’s also a collection of First Nation totem poles, British Columbia’s most visited attraction.

 Another beautiful spot is Canada Place, on the waterfront in Downtown Vancouver.
 You’ll recognize this by the 90-ft white sails on its roof, symbolizing the city’s seafaring soul.
 It’s a great place to shop, eat, and people-watch.